 Use professional protocol for growing your networks says Chi Chi Okezie

 It is no surprise that networking is an immense tool for professional and personal development.
-It can give individuals access to resources, relationships and opportunities but unfortunately, we do not take full advantage of networking like we should.
-When we land a golden opportunity, it can be comprised due to our lack of etiquette.
+It can give individuals access to resources, relationships and opportunities but, unfortunately, we do not take full advantage of networking like we should.
+When we land a golden opportunity, it can be compromised due to our lack of etiquette.
 In this article, I want to offer suggestions for creating quality connections for continued success.

 1. Lay the proper groundwork

 When you are attending a networking event in person adhere to common rules of respect.
 Make sure to RSVP for the event and arrive early or on time.
 Use this as an opportunity to not only show courtesy but connect effectively with others.
 Take time prior to attending the event to practice your elevator pitch or how you plan on introducing yourself.
 Carry plenty of business cards in a business card holder so that you appear organized.